zealot128/neoformat/README.md

 By default, Neoformat reads from the current buffer, not the current file.
 This can be changed via the configuration variable `g:neoformat_read_from_buffer`.

+With Vim, some of the formatters do not function, e.g. remark.

 ## Config [Optional]